Flipper5001/readme-generator/README.md

 ## Installation Instructions

 Please follow these steps when running this application. <br/><br/>1. git clone the repository to your local machine. <br/>2.
 In terminal, CD into your destination folder demo. <br/>3.
 Type and enter 'npm install' to install any dependencies. <br/>4.
-Type and enter 'node index.js' to run the application.
+Type and enter 'node index.js' to run the application. <br/>5.
+Your finished README will be created in the output folder.

 ## Usage Information